sruiz1896/book_rating_predictor/README.txt

-review/time                time of given the review review/summary        the summary of a text review review/text                the full text of a review
+review/time                time of given the review review/summary        the summary of a text review review/text                the full text of a review Please refer to ‘EDA’ notebook for further data insights

 FILE 2: “BOOK DATA”
 From source: